 - First things first, cut up your credit cards.
 Use a debit card or cash until your high-interest debt is paid off.

 - Find out exactly how much debt you have.
 A smart debt payoff plan must start with accurate information.
 You’ll need to look at all your debts and their interest rates to come up with the best strategy for paying them off.
-A fast and free way to do this is to get a “credit report card” from Credit Sesame.
-Your “credit report card” will tell you exactly how much money you owe and to whom, your monthly payments and interest rate.
+A fast and free way to do this is to get a copy of your credit report from Credit Karma.
+It will tell you exactly how much money you owe and to whom, plus your monthly payments and interest rate.

 What’s rare in today’s economy?
 Focus.
 Specifically, the ability to focus without distraction on a demanding task.